Holiday Cutout Cookies

 - In a large bowl, cream butter, shortening and sugar until light and fluffy.
 Beat in eggs, milk and extracts.
 In another bowl, whisk flour, baking soda and salt; gradually beat into creamed mixture.
 Divide dough into four portions.
-Shape each into a disk; wrap in plastic wrap.
+Shape each into a disk; wrap in plastic.
 Refrigerate, covered, overnight or until firm enough to roll.

 - Preheat oven to 400°.
 On a lightly floured surface, roll each portion of dough to 1/8-in. thickness.
 Cut with floured 3-in. holiday cookie cutters.
 Place 1 in. apart on ungreased baking sheets.

 - Bake 5-7 minutes or until edges are lightly brown.
 Remove from pans to wire racks to cool completely.